ci-ke/venv-fix/README.md

 Then you can execute "python venvrelocate.py D:\venvs\venv2".

 And then venv2 will work properly, you can activate it and use pip as usual.

+## Notice:

+If there is a modified python name in the venv\scripts such as "python3.exe", "python2.exe", or "python36.exe"... , you should also send this name to arguments. (e.g. python venvrelocate.py venv1 python36.exe).